BobBuildTool/bob/doc/manpages/bob-jenkins.rst

        change log.
 Jenkins will not be able to find the reference commit of the last run if the branch advanced by more commits than were cloned.

+scm.poll
+    Without this option the Jenkins server is dependent on external commit hooks to be notified of changes in the source code repositories.
+While this is the preferred solution it might be necessary to fall back to polling in some setups.
+Set this option to a Jenkins flavoured cron line, e.g.
+    ``H/15 * * * *``.